 To make the most of workforce management, it’s important to stay on top of the latest technological advances and trends.
 Here are five emerging technologies to research and watch as you develop your digital workplace.

-1. Where the Digital Workplace Lives: The Cloud
+1. The Cloud: Where the Digital Workplace Lives

 What exactly is the cloud?
 Cloud computing involves access and storage of information over the internet instead of traditional local storage (on your computer's hard drive, for example).
 Chances are that most of the technology you rely on today, from photo storage on your mobile device to many of the systems you use for work, is utilizing the cloud.
 Consequently, employees use their own data and resources daily in their personal and professional lives.
 Unfortunately, this does raise security concerns, which leads us to the second emerging technology to watch.